VasuTammisetti/custom-object-detection-TFOD-/README.md

 # custom-object-detection-TFOD-
 Training-a-Custom-TensorFlow-2.X-Object-Detector
 Learn how to Train a TensorFlow Custom Object Detector with TensorFlow-GPU This repo is a guide to use the newly introduced TensorFlow Object Detection API for training a custom object detector with TensorFlow 2.X versions.
 The steps mentioned mostly follow this documentation, however I have simplified the steps and the process.
-As of 9/13/2020 I have tested with TensorFlow 2.3.0 to train a model on Windows 10.
+As of 9/13/2020 I have tested with TensorFlow 2.5.0 to train a model on Windows 10 with RTX2070.

-I will soon make a YouTube Tutorial which will be posted here, and an extremely import step here!

-Table of Contents
+Table of Contents:
 Installing TensorFlow GPU
 Preparing our Workspace and Anaconda Virtual Environment Directory Structure Gathering and Labeling our Dataset